 Radiographic features of rickets lag behind biochemical and clinical improvements by about 2 weeks.
 Harris growth arrest line is a dense line traversing parallel to the metaphysis which can be used as a marker of old rickets 6.

 Treatment and prognosis

 Treatment requires correction of the metabolic imbalance.
-Only rarely is orthopaedic surgical intervention required to correct skeletal deformities.
+Only rarely is the orthopedic surgical intervention necessary to correct skeletal deformities.

 The differential for leg bowing in children includes 2:

-The differential for widening of the growth plate includes:
+The differential for a widening of the growth plate includes:

 The differential for flaring of the metaphysis includes:

 - 1. Schulthess GK, Zollikofer CL.
 Musculoskeletal diseases, diagnostic imaging and interventional techniques.
 Springer Verlag.
 (2005) ISBN:8847003180.
 Read it at Google Books - Find it at Amazon